 Impacted Entities

-The rulemaking will directly impact the transportation planning processes at 52 States (50 states plus Puerto Rico and the District of Columbia), 600 providers of public transportation and 409 (384, based on the 2000 Census) MPOs (representing all urbanized areas over 50,000 population, as defined in the 2010 decennial Census).
+The rulemaking will directly impact the transportation planning processes at 52 States (50 states plus Puerto Rico and the District of Columbia), 600 providers of public transportation and 409 (384, based on the 2000 Census) MPOs (representing all urbanized areas over 50,000 population as defined in the 2010 decennial Census).
 The MPOs are further categorized as to whether or not the MPO serves a TMA.
 MPOs that serve a TMA have additional planning requirements and generally have larger staff to support their planning functions.

 These stratifications result in 4 distinct entities for which FHWA and FTA estimated regulatory costs that are provided in Table 1.